 Important: Only standard frames are covered.
 Medicare will only pay for contact lenses or eyeglasses provided by a supplier enrolled in Medicare, no matter who submits the claim (you or your supplier).

-And these are the DME’s typically not covered by Medicare
+Durable medical equipment, typically not covered by Medicare

 Augmentative Communication Device